myRA: Top Questions and Answers

 The retirement savings account will be a Roth IRA account and have the same tax treatment and follow the rules of Roth IRAs.
 It will have no cost to open, no fees, and will never go down in value. .The security in the account, like other U.S. savings bonds and Treasury securities, will be backed by the U.S. Treasury.

 Treasury will begin rolling out myRA in late 2014.

 Initially, participating employers will make myRA information available to their employees.
-Once the accounts are available, employees will be able to enroll in the program with a minimum contribution of $25.
-An employee can then elect to have a portion of each paycheck—$5 or more—directly deposited into their myRA automatically.
+Once the accounts are available, individuals will be able to enroll in the program with no start-up cost.
+Individuals can then elect to have a portion of each paycheck ($50, $25, $7—any amount!) directly deposited into their myRAs automatically.